Expanding Polyhedral Universe in Regge Calculus: Summary and discussions

 .5cm

-The authors would like to thank Y. Hyakutake, N. Motoyui, M. Sakaguchi and S. Tomizawa for useful discussions.
-This work was supported in part by Grants-in-Aid for Scientific Research Numbers 24540247 from the Japan Society for the Promotion of Science.
+The authors would like to thank Y. Hyakutake, N. Motoyui, M. Sakaguchi, and S. Tomizawa for useful discussions.
+This work was supported in part by Grant-in-Aid for Scientific Research Number 24540247 from the Japan Society for the Promotion of Science.